ShardulJalkote/ShardulJalkote/README.md

 - 👋 Hi, I’m @ShardulJalkote
-- 👀 I’m interested in Full stack Development
+- 👀 I’m a Node.js developer and I am interested in MERN/MEAN Full stack Development
-- 🌱 I’m currently learning node JS & Python
+- 🌱 I’m currently working one node.Js
 - 💞️ I’m looking to collaborate on project related to node JS
 - 📫 How to reach me - mail me at sharduljalkote11@gmail.com